drladydvee/drladydvee/README.md

-## Hi there, I'am Vera CHimaobim Ake 👋 ##
+## Hi there, I' am Vera Chimaobim Ake 👋 ##

 🌟 About Me

 I’m a passionate Cloud/Security/DevOps Engineer with extensive experience in cloud computing, automation, and infrastructure management.

 I thrive on the limitless opportunities that cloud technology offers and am dedicated to driving innovation, efficiency, and scalability for organizations through tailored cloud solutions and automation frameworks.

 🚀 What I Can Do for You